jimburton/scrabble/chapters/Chapter1.md

 blank.

 This approach has the advantage that after being played the tile is treated like any other.
-A disadvantage is that it means the code that plays moves will need an additional parameter, the indices of any letters in a word that were originally blanks (and so whose score should be set to zero).
-It also means that we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we need it.
+A disadvantage is that it means we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we need it.
 But it means we don't need to check for and accomodate blanks on the board in a lot of code that we'll write later.

 ## The board